Published Work

 Pennycook, G. & Rand, D. G. (2019).
 Lazy, not biased: Susceptibility to partisan fake news is better explained by lack of reasoning than by motivated reasoning.
 Cognition, 188, 39-50. link preprint

 Pennycook, G. & Rand, D. G. (2019).
-Cognitive Reflection and the 2016 US Presidential Election.
+Cognitive reflection and the 2016 US Presidential Election.
 Personality and Social Psychology Bulletin, 45, 224-239. link preprint

 Ross*, R. M., Brown-Iannuzzi*, J. L., Gervais, W. M., Jong, J., Lanman, J. A., McKay, R., & Pennycook, G. (2019).
 Measuring supernatural belief using the affect misattribution procedure.
 Religion, Brain and Behavior, 10, 393-406. link